Computational Systems Biology & Medicine

 NanoparticlesNanomedicine & Image-Guided Interventions Laboratory

-Dr. Amit Joshi and researchers at the Nanomedicine & Image-Guided Interventions Laboratory (NIGIL) use computational modeling to better understand the protein-protein interaction network that regulates cell proliferation and division in health, viral infection, and cancer.
+Dr. Amit Joshi and the Nanomedicine & Image-Guided Interventions Laboratory (NIGIL) use computational modeling to better understand the protein-protein interaction network that regulates cell proliferation and division in health, viral infection, and cancer.

 Learn more about NIGILLearn more about Dr. Joshi